-A: AWS DataSync is a managed online data transfer service that simplifies, automates, and accelerates moving and replicating large amounts of data between on-premises storage systems and AWS storage services such as Amazon S3 and Amazon EFS, over the Internet or AWS Direct Connect.
+A: AWS DataSync is an online data transfer service that simplifies, automates, and accelerates copying large amounts of data between storage systems and AWS storage services such as Amazon S3 and Amazon EFS, over the Internet or AWS Direct Connect.

 Q: Why should I use AWS DataSync?

 A: AWS DataSync allows you to move, copy, and synchronize large datasets with millions of files, without having to build custom solutions with opensource tools, or license and manage expensive commercial network acceleration software.
 You can use DataSync for one-time migration of active data, periodic distribution for data processing workflows, or ongoing replication for business continuity.

 Q: What problem does DataSync solve for me?

 A: DataSync reduces the complexity and cost of online data transfer, making it simple to transfer datasets between on-premises storage systems and Amazon S3 or Amazon Elastic File System (EFS).
 DataSync connects to existing storage systems and data sources with a standard storage protocol (NFS), and uses a purpose-built network protocol and scale-out architecture to accelerate transfer to and from AWS.
 DataSync automatically scales and handles all of the tasks involved in moving data, monitoring the progress of transfers, encryption and validation of data transfers, and notifying customer of any failures.
 With DataSync you pay only for the amount of data copied, with no minimum commitments or upfront fees.

 Q: Where can I transfer data to and from?

 A: DataSync can copy data between NFS servers, Amazon S3 buckets, and Amazon EFS file systems.

 Q: How do I get started with DataSync?